 Take Over Towerlands

-If you are looking to jump into a world that is filled with lands with towers, let me introduce you to Towerlands.
+If you are looking to jump into a world filled with lands crawling with towers, let me introduce you to Towerlands.
 This mobile tower defense game will capture your heart as you fight to defend your city against continuous waves of enemy monsters.
 From mobile catapults to flying dragons, you will face off against many mighty foes.
 However, managing a city entails much more than pure militant defense.
 Your responsibilities also include building up the city infrastructure and tending to its economic success.
-In order to do this you need money and in this game that means gold.
+In order to do this, you’ll need money and in this game that means gold.
 Lucky for you, your city already has a mine.
 In addition, every time you conquer a neighboring village you also conquer their gold mines.
 Combine your mining efforts with the cash you steal from attacking foes and use this money to level up your tower and units.

-As you level up your tower you are able to add more units to man it.
+As you level up your tower, you are able to add more units to man it.
 Choose from three types of units: elemental mages, archers, and military leaders—who spawn attack units.
 However, prepare for a lot of testosterone-fueled angst because there is not a female in sight (except if you count the enemy bird lady).
 Do women not exist in this world?
 Now, that creates a whole host of potential problems.
 But never mind that, you have monsters to kill and riches to accumulate!

 Towerlands can be addictive, too.
-With its quick-paced gameplay and clearly laid out and measurable goals, I found myself repeating “just one more level,” or “just more upgrade,” and before I knew it, hours had passed.
+With its quick-paced gameplay and clearly laid out and measurable goals, I found myself repeating “just one more level,” or “just one more upgrade,” and before I knew it, hours had passed.

 Every time you charge into battle you have the option to click the Auto Play button at the top of the screen.
 If you choose to enable this function, the AI takes over and plays the game for you.
 The Auto Play paired with a speed control (which permits you to choose the speed in which your enemies attack) allows you to zoom through battles like a ravished teenager zooms through pizzas.
 You are given three complimentary Auto Plays when you download the game.
 Although more Auto Plays can become available to you through ad watching or upgrading to premium (giving you unlimited Auto Plays), is it really worth it?